motorcityadam/graph-paper/README.md

 Use the `update.dart` script to build the import .html and .dart files based on the sources in the `lib/src` directory.
 The `update.dart` tool expects to be run in the repository root.

-To build this project, run the following command in the repository root of the project:
+To build this project, run the following command from the repository root of the project:

-    `./tool/update.dart lib/src/graph_paper/graph_paper.html`
+    ./tool/update.dart lib/src/graph_paper/graph_paper.html

+## Running Sample Application

+To run the sample application, run the following command from the repository root of the project:

+    pub serve